CesarGarza55/OpenLauncher/README.md

 - **Oficial Themes**: Download and install themes to personalize your launcher.
 - **Community Themes**: Create and share custom themes with other users in the [website](https://openlauncher.totalh.net/)
 - **Theme Creator**: Design your own themes using the OpenLauncher [theme creator tool](https://openlauncher.totalh.net/create)
+- **Multilanguage Support**: Supports multiple languages for a better user experience.

 ## Requirements